neuronets/nobrainer/README.md

 # nobrainer

+Neural networks for brain extraction and brain parcellation from structural MR images.

-Neural network to identify brains in structural magnetic resonance images.
-This is a work in progress.
+_Note: this is a work in progress._

 ## Get the container